robbibt/pyTMD/doc/source/background/Tides.rst

 Under the equilibrium theory of tides, the Earth is a spherical body with a uniform distribution of water over its surface :cite:p:`Doodson:1921kt`.
 In this model, the oceanic surface instantaneously responds to the tide-producing forces of the moon and sun, and is not influenced by inertia, currents or the irregular distribution of land :cite:p:`Schureman:1958ty`.
+However in reality, every constituent lags behind its corresponding equilibrium wave, and their amplitudes differ in magnitude :cite:p:`Dronkers:1975hm`.
-While the equilibrium condition is seldom satisfied for shorter period tides, some of the longest period ocean tides are often assumed to be a simple equilibrium response to the tidal force :cite:p:`Proudman:1960jj` :cite:p:`Ray:2014fu`.
+While the equilibrium condition is seldom satisfied for shorter period tides, some of the longest period ocean tides are often assumed to be well approximated as equilibrium responses to the tidal force :cite:p:`Proudman:1960jj` :cite:p:`Ray:2014fu`.

-In addition, using the relative amplitudes from equilibrium theory is useful for inferring unmodeled constituents :cite:p:`Cartwright:1971iz` :cite:p:`Cartwright:1973em`.
+Using the relative amplitudes from equilibrium theory are also useful for inferring unmodeled constituents :cite:p:`Cartwright:1971iz` :cite:p:`Cartwright:1973em`.
 Tidal inference refers to the estimation of smaller (minor) constituents from estimates of the more major constituents :cite:p:`Ray:2017jx`.
 Inferrence is a useful tool for estimating more of the tidal spectrum when only a limited set of constituents are provided by a tide model :cite:p:`Parker:2007wq`.
 However, for tides in the diurnal band a resonance from the Earth's free core notation (FCN) can complicate inferring some constituents :cite:p:`Wahr:1981if` :cite:p:`Ray:2017jx` :cite:p:`Agnew:2018ih`.